-Physical Rehabilitation offered in the Pet Pain Clinic
+Physical Rehabilitation in the BMAH Pet Pain Clinic

 We are pleased to offer a comprehensive physical rehabilitation program at Belle Mead Animal Hospital’s Pet Pain Clinic under the direction of Kimberly Somjen, DVM.
 Physical rehabilitation is the practice of restoring normal function to the body through a variety of modalities while managing any pain and discomfort.
 The goal of the Pet Pain Clinic is to improve and optimize the quality of life of any pet – dogs, cats, and exotic companion mammals.